Cerveza preparada

-Cerveza preparada (/es/, 'prepared beer') is a Mexican drink of beer mixed with sauces, lemon, salt, hot sauce.
+Cerveza preparada (/es/, 'prepared beer') is a Mexican drink of beer mixed with sauces, lime, salt, and hot sauce.

 The basic recipe is Maggi sauce, Worcestershire sauce, salt, hot sauce and lemon mixed with beer in an ice-cold, salt-rimmed pint glass.
 The beer is added by pouring it from high above the glass so that the contents will mix properly.

 Variations

 Chamochela

 A chamochela is a beer-based drink prepared with lemon, salt, chili powder and chamoy.
 It is served with ice and garnished with tamarind candy.

 Michalada con clamato

 A Michelada con clamato is a cerveza preparada that is popular in Mexican restaurants both as a drink and as an appetizer if it is served with a garnish.
 It is made with tomato juice, Clamato, or V8 Vegetable Juice mixed with beer and seasoned with hot sauce (e.g., Tabasco, Tapatio, or Búfalo).
 It is served on the rocks in an ice-cold, salt-rimmed mug and garnished with crudités (carrot and celery sticks) or shrimp.